Utah hopes to follow in the steps of other NHL teams that moved and found success - NewsBreak

 Those results, of course, are not guarantees of future success and not every relocation has resulted in immediate success.

 But the ex-Coyotes no longer find themselves in a college rink.
-They had a wealthy ownership group that already has taken steps to move the the franchise forward and a new fan base more than happy to welcome the team .
+They have a wealthy ownership group that already has taken steps to move the the franchise forward and a new fan base more than happy to welcome the team.

 It’s not a bad starting point whether it’s called an expansion or relocated team.